15 living room storage ideas that blend practicality and stylish design to corral all your clutter

 'Below the AC unit, three more large shelves house all of our wine collection and barware.
 The drawers below store our dining linens like napkins and tablecloths, alongside larger serving pieces.'

-7. Plan in bespoke joinery
+5. Plan bespoke joinery and built-ins

 From living room shelving ideas to cabinets and grand media units, planning bespoke storage for your living room can establish a unique design perfectly tailored to the exact size and needs of your space.

-Cabinetmaker Ed Keyser says, 'built-in cabinetry is not only an investment and will hopefully add value to your property, but is also personal to you as you will be living with it every day.'
+Cabinetmaker Ed Keyser says, 'Built-in cabinetry is not only an investment and will hopefully add value to your property, but is also personal to you as you will be living with it every day.'

 As shown in this luxurious living room designed by Studio Ashby, the bespoke wooden unit creates a beautiful wall of storage and eye-catching display space, with the bespoke design further enhanced by a sliding painting that covers the TV, great for living room TV ideas.